 - Alcohol: We believe offering alcoholic beverages will be a highly-incremental new sales platform while opening up new occasions for our consumers.
-This initiative is in the early stages of testing with encouraging results. - Off-Premise: We are in the early stages of integrating technology into our business to enhance customer access and leverage off-premise consumption.
+This initiative is in the early stages of testing with encouraging results. - Off-Premise: We are in the early stages of integrating technology into our business to enhance customer access and leverage offpremise consumption.
 Third-party delivery is offered at less than 50 of our restaurants as of the end of fiscal 2019.
 We are setting the foundation to optimize the off-premise opportunity through a system-wide rollout that takes advantage of improving delivery-related economics in the marketplace.
-We also intend to evolve our mobile app and the Sun eClub email program, which currently has more than 1.5 million members, to reduce customer friction and enhance targeted campaigns to increase customer frequency. - Lunch: We believe that we have the opportunity to significantly increase market share by driving incremental customer visits during the weekday lunch daypart through the evolution of our menu with fresh, convenient and differentiated lunch-oriented offerings.
+Additionally, we intend to use our mobile app and the Sun eClub email program to make the First Watch experience more enjoyable and convenient for our customers by increasing accessibility, minimizing wait times, reducing bottlenecks and allowing our customers to receive targeted information relevant to individual interests and tastes.
+We intend to innovate our mobile app experience to streamline and improve our get-in-line feature while also introducing remote ordering and potentially mobile pay options.
+In conjunction, we intend to evolve our Sun eClub program, which currently has more than 1.5 million members, from a mass email program to an email program that provides for targeted communication based on individual interests to increase customer frequency. - Lunch: We believe that we have the opportunity to significantly increase market share by driving incremental customer visits during the weekday lunch daypart through the evolution of our menu with fresh, convenient and differentiated lunch-oriented offerings.
 Only % of our weekday customer transactions occurred between the hours of 12:00 p.m. and 2:30 p.m.
 Monday through Friday for fiscal 2019.